davidderus/dicam/README.md

-# dicam 0.4.0
+# dicam 0.5.0

 dicam aims too allow easy management of a network of webcams for surveillance or streaming.

 ## Features

 - Motion detection
-- Push, email and sound alerts on motion
+- Push notifications or email on motion
 - Remote access and control via CLI
-- HTML Webserver for webcams streaming
+- HTML interface for webcams streaming and control
-- Authentificated activation and deactivation

 ## Setup